jasonaaronwilson/omni-c/README.md

 # Omni-C

-A C derived programming language so similar to C you may not even realize it's different.
-If you already know C, you can start using omni-c right away.
+A C derived programming language so similar to C you can start using omni-c right away if you already know C.

 The main feature is that you'll enjoy a fully independent declaration order (so you never have to write a header file again), an enhanced